Continuity of Hilbert-Kunz multiplicity and F-signature: Examples and questions

 \section{Examples and questions}

 In this section we want to present examples relevant to the results in Section~\ref{Main Results}.
-The first example shows that we cannot expect Hilbert-Kunz multiplicity to be locally constant at reduced parameter elements.
+The first example shows that we cannot expect Hilbert--Kunz multiplicity to be locally constant at reduced parameter elements.